evhub/coconut/DOCS.md

   --history-file path   set history file (or '' for no file) (currently set to
-                        'c:\users\evanj\.coconut_history') (can be modified by setting COCONUT_HOME environment variable) --recursion-limit limit, --recursionlimit limit
+                        'c:\users\evanj\.coconut_history') (can be modified by setting COCONUT_HOME environment variable) --vi-mode, --vimode   enable vi mode in the interpreter (defaults to COCONUT_VI_MODE if it exists, otherwise False) --recursion-limit limit, --recursionlimit limit
                         set maximum recursion depth in compiler (defaults to 2000) --site-install, --siteinstall